CouRageJD: Career

 After developing an online friendship with artist Ariana Grande, Dunlop went on to make a parody of Ariana Grande's song "Boyfriend", to which she replied, "You're perfect."
 Dunlop and his girlfriend were also featured in Grande and Justin Bieber's music video "Stuck with U".

 On November 4, 2019, Dunlop announced his switch from streaming on Twitch to streaming on YouTube through a comedic skit featuring other 100 Thieves house members.
 He cited reasons like stability and "the fear of being tied down just for a sub count button", along with other factors like conveying a wider range of content, as the main reasons for his departure from the platform.
 On April 23, 2020, during a twelve-hour charity birthday stream with the purpose of raising money for coronavirus relief, Dunlop received a total of $250,000 in donations within the first four hours of the stream and ended the stream with approximately $503,254 donated to the CDC.

 On April 7, 2021, Dunlop was announced as a co-owner of 100 Thieves alongside Hofstetter.
 They join Scooter Braun, Dan Gilbert, Drake, and Haag.
-As co-owners, Hofstetter and Dunlop will receive equity in the company, which Forbes magazine recently valued at $190 million.
+As co-owners, Hofstetter and Dunlop will receive equity in the company, which Forbes magazine recently valued at $2.2 million.

-On June 9, 2022, Dunlop appeared in the Fall Guys segment of Mediatonic's Summer Games Fest 2022 trailers as himself.
+On June 9, 2022, Dunlop appeared in the Fall Guys segment of Mediatonic's Summer Game Fest 2022 trailers as himself.

+On November 1, 2024, Dunlop announced that he would be simulcasting his livestreams on both YouTube and Twitch.